 From January through December 2010, the division received 11,430 referrals for delinquent or incorrigible allegations.
 Each one of the 7,147 youth involved in these referrals was individually interviewed, and in all cases where there was an admission or adjudication, consequences were assigned based on individual risk and need.
 For juveniles referred for relatively minor charges, the consequence might consist of 20 hours of community restitution work and participation in an education program.
 Others with more severe referrals might be referred to treatment or educational programs, ordered to pay restitution or complete community restitution work.
 These juveniles could be placed on Standard Probation, Juvenile Intensive Probation Supervision, committed to the Arizona Department of Juvenile Corrections or transferred to the adult court system.

-Director of Juvenile Court Services
+Director of Probation Services

 Chief Probation Officer